 The large percentage of first responders who rely on cellular data networks for some of their services would have experienced the same outage, Martinez said.

-Creating a nationwide mobile broadband network for emergency services is a key 9/11 Commission recommendation that has yet to be put into action as the 10th anniversary of the September 11, 2001 attacks by hijacked airliners approaches.
+Creating a nationwide mobile broadband network for emergency services is a key 9/11 Commission recommendation that has yet to be put into action -- only weeks before the 10th anniversary of the attacks.

-The wireless network would allow firemen, police and other first responders to easily communicate, but lawmakers and regulators have yet to reach a consensus on how to build, maintain and fund the network.
+The wireless network would let firemen, police and other first responders communicate more easily, but lawmakers and regulators have yet to reach a consensus on how to build, maintain and fund the network.

 Of particular contention is whether to allocate a highly sought after segment of the 700 megahertz band of airwaves called the D Block directly to public safety groups, or to auction it to commercial carriers who will be mandated to share it with first responders.